OpenChain-Project/Automotive-WG/2025-11-workshop-agenda.md

 ## Proposed Agenda (times in CET) - Timing of TOPs is still in draft mode and may be changed:

 - **09:00: Opening and introductions**
-	- 09:00: 'Opening Greeting amd Review of Core Topic' - 'ISO/IEC 5230, ISO/IEC 18974 and ISO/IEC 5962 - How updates to international standards for open source license compliance, security assurance and SBOM impact the automotive supply chain'
+	- 09:00: 'Opening Greeting and Review of Core Topic' - 'ISO/IEC 5230, ISO/IEC 18974 and ISO/IEC 5962 - How updates to international standards for open source license compliance, security assurance and SBOM impact the automotive supply chain'
 		- *by Shane Coughlan, OpenChain, Masato Endo, Toyota*
 - **09:10 TOP1 SBOM activities and Cybersecurity regulations**
 	- 09:10: 'The OpenChain [SBOM Work Group](https://lists.openchainproject.org/g/sbom) - Status'